When your dreams for the future become intertwined with someone else’s dreams for the future, it’s time to think about buying life insurance.

 Unless you’re getting a small, guaranteed issue insurance policy, your life insurance underwriters will want to know even more about your life beyond your health status.

 This personal information helps underwriters gauge the risk your policy would present to their company’s bottom line.
-Knowing this risk helps underwriters decide whether to approve your policy and how much you should pay for your coverage.
+Knowing if you are high-risk helps underwriters decide whether to approve your policy and how much you should pay for your coverage.

 Lifestyle factors insurers consider will include: